 Back to the audiobook, the first hour treated the listener to a long winded bible-esque walk down the Touring family tree.
-I knew nothing about his family relations so this confused the hell out of me since names repeat across generations.
+I knew nothing about his family relations, so this confused the hell out of me since names repeat across generations.
 At one point, I wasn’t certain which Alan we were talking about.
 I swear I wasn’t multitasking.
 Driving and listening to audio books doesn’t count.

-After that we moved onto Alan’s upbringing, schooling and PURE speculation about what went through his mind during his formative years.
+Afterward, we moved onto Alan’s upbringing, schooling and PURE speculation about what went through his mind during his formative years.
 (Dear Biographer take note, add “speculation about my thoughts or motives” to your list of no-nos.)
 The author was also obsessed with Alan’s homosexuality.
 I don’t mind hearing about that.
 I am a chick after all.

 I understand homosexuality was a big no-no then, but that side of Alan fascinated the author a little too much.
 The author fixated on the mentality supporting such a lifestyle and that fascination carried over to a creepiness in his prose.
 The narrator did his level best, but even he felt unnerved by the fixation.
 You could hear it in his voice.

 By hour 11ish, we had finally gotten to the meat of the matter.
 Alan had written his seminal paper, which didn’t garner the respect it deserved.
 WWII was ramping up, and he’d involved himself in Britain’s cryptography scene.
 This part of the narrative was well done.
 It had everything from a description of the enciphering machines to how they cracked the codes in detail.
 I was in heaven.